- Things to Knw

 - See the Doctor

-What is hand, foot, and mouth disease (HFMD)?
+Things to know about hand, foot, and mouth disease (HFMD)

 Is hand, foot, and mouth disease contagious?

 Hand, foot, and mouth disease is highly contagious.
 It is easily spread by nose and throat secretions (nasal mucus, saliva, kissing, for example).
-For children, is common to transmit the disease by the fecal-oral route.
-In addition, these viruses can be transmitted in contaminated droplets developed during sneezing or coughing and if the droplets land on objects, uninfected people can be contaminated if they pick up the object and then put their hands in their mouth or touch their face.
-A person may be contagious before symptoms develop and is most contagious during the first week of illness.
+For children, it is common to transmit the disease by the fecal-oral route.
+In addition, these viruses can be transmitted in contaminated droplets developed during sneezing or coughing.
+If the droplets land on objects, uninfected people can be contaminated if they pick up the object and then put their hands in their mouths or touch their faces.
+A person may be contagious before symptoms develop and are most contagious during the first week of illness.
 However, some individuals can be contagious for weeks after symptoms and signs remit.
 Some people, especially adults, develop no symptoms but still can be contagious.

 What is the incubation period for hand, foot, and mouth disease (HFMD)?

 The incubation period (time from initial exposure to development of symptoms) for HFMD ranges from about three to six days.
 Fever is usually the first or early symptom.

 How long is hand, foot, and mouth disease (HFMD) contagious?

 - Individuals with HFMD can be contagious during the incubation period (about three to six days) before symptoms develop and may remain contagious for days or weeks after the symptoms and signs abate.